chrisant996/dirx/README.md

 <tr><td><code>--utf8</td><td>When output is redirected, produce UTF8 output instead of using the system codepage.</td></tr>
 </table>

 Long options that can be used without an argument also accept a `no-` prefix to disable them.
-For example, the `--compact-columns` option is enabled by default, and using `--no-compact-columns` disables it.
+For example, the `--fit-columns` option is enabled by default, and using `--no-fit-columns` disables it.

 #### Environment Variables